sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 3. Support for GNMI subscriber
 4. Support save and reload of PIM-SM configurations.
 5. Support to display PIM SM details in "show running-config" and also add "show running-config pim"
+6. Existing clear commands are used for PIM-ASM no new clear commands are added as part of this feature.

 ### 1.1.3 Scalability Requirements
 The following are the scalability requirements for this feature: